 Protecting the gem in Victoria’s crown

-Gunbower Forest is the Kakadu of the south, created by millions of years of large floods that historically spread up to 50 kilometres either side of the Murray River.
+Gunbower Forest is the Kakadu of the south, created by tens of thousands of years of large floods that historically spread up to 50 kilometres either side of the Murray River.

 It is an internationally important system of floodplains, creek and wetlands, spanning 20,000 hectares, and home to one of the few significant remaining areas of river red gums in Australia.